Summer Camps 2017!

 With ELIZABETH, ages 13-17

-Guest author: Sarah Hand
+Guest author: Rachel Pater

 Are you bursting with things to say about the world around you?
 Things that make you hopeful, angry, joyous, excited or scared?
 Your voice is one of your most powerful tools for acting on your world.
 In this class specially designed for female-identifying and gender-nonconforming youth, we’ll tackle big questions like equality, body image and current events through our letters, poetry, free-writing and more.
 Gain skills and confidence making your voice heard and persuading others on issues that are important to you.